 In the UK, seventeen percent of people 16 and over cycle once a month or more.
-Those who want extreme thrills enjoy pedalling BMX bikes.
+Those who want extreme thrills enjoy pedaling BMX bikes.
 BMX bikes are used for racing and they are also used on park, dirt, vert, flatland and street surfaces.
-Today, it’s time to look at the most innovative and practical features of modern and sought-after BMX bikes.
-BMX technology has evolved, and finding a BMX bike with the latest, greatest features, such as tapered tubes, lighter and bigger tyres and plastic pegs will lead to a comfortable and exciting ride.
+Today, it’s time to look at these bicycle reviews for the most innovative and practical features of modern and sought-after BMX bikes.
+BMX technology has evolved, and finding a BMX bike with the latest, greatest features, such as tapered tubes, lighter and bigger tires and plastic pegs will lead to a comfortable and exciting ride.
 Choosing a bike with the right features will also help you to get maximum ROI from your next BMX bike purchase.

 Look for a BMX bike with tapered tubes

-BMX tyres are important bike components.
-The way that your bike handles, looks and feels will be strongly impacted by its tyres.
-Lighter tyres are in demand and some BMX bike manufacturers are meeting demand by adding ultralight Kevlar bead casings with higher-than-average thread counts.
-Tyres on the best BMX bikes may be lighter, but they are also big in scale.
-Look for a bike with tyres measuring 2.3 inches in width or more.
-In the future, tubeless tyres may be a feature of BMX bicycles.
-For now, lightweight, big tyres with tubes are the best choices.
+BMX tires are important bike components.
+The way that your bike handles, looks and feels will be strongly impacted by its tires.
+Lighter tires are in demand and some BMX bike manufacturers are meeting demand by adding ultralight Kevlar bead casings with higher-than-average thread counts.
+Tires on the best BMX bikes may be lighter, but they are also big in scale.
+Look for a bike with tires measuring 2.3 inches in width or more.
+In the future, tubeless tires may be a feature of BMX bicycles.
+For now, lightweight, big tires with tubes are the best choices.
 A bigger front tire boosts traction, while a back tire that’s a bit smaller will reduce overall bike weight, but still help to cushion you from blows as you ride.